bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 - NFC tag types MUST be type 2 or greater.
 - The NFC tag SHALL not be scannable when the accessory is still in the packaging.
 - The payload MUST be scannable when holding an NFC-enabled device near the center of the NFC tag on the accessory.
 Recommended NFC tag performance guidelines are defined by NFC Forum™ in Tag Performance Requirements Document.
-- The NFC implemention in the accessory MUST be configured as a NFC tag.
+- The NFC implemention of the accessory MUST be configured as a NFC tag.

 # Accessory Category Value